Smart-IT-Kirkham/nhs-finance/README.md

 ## Support

+This software is provided free of charge for you to explore and try out.
+If you find a problem, please do raise a [Github issue here](issues).
+Although we will try our best to respond, we make no promises.

-If you require assistance, support, or further development of this software, please contact OpusVL using the details below:
+If you are using this in production and are looking for a service-level backed contract, or want to ensure that an issue is dealt with, professional services are available.
+OpusVL provide assistance, support, deployments, high availablilty and development of this software, please make contact using the details below:

 - Telephone: +44 (0)1788 298 450
 - Email: hello@opusvl.com